green-party-dublin-central/nh-web/site/content/post/old-cabra-road-service-station.md

-Our office has been in touch with Dublin City Council about these breaches and have since been informed by the Area Enforcement Officer has initiated a Section 154 Enforcement Notice in relation to noncompliance with conditions 2, 3C, 5 and 6 of the original planning permission.
+Our office has been in touch with Dublin City Council about these breaches and have since been informed by the Area Enforcement Officer that Dublin City Council has initiated a Section 154 Enforcement Notice in relation to noncompliance with conditions 2, 3C, 5 and 6 of the original planning permission.
 These related to the position of visual amenities, landscaping, lighting and operating hours respectively.